felias-fogg/dw-link/docs/manual.md

 ## 9 Trouble shooting

+#### Problem: When using dw-link as an ISP programmer it seems to be unresponsive.

+It could be that the target is still in debugWIRE mode.
+Start a debugging session and end it regularly, then it is guaranteed that the MCU is back to normal and programming should be possible, provided you have chosen the right programmer STK500v1 (in Arduino speak `Arduino as ISP` or `AVR ISP`).
+This problem will vanish in future versions of dw-link.

 #### Problem: It is impossible to upload the dw-link firmware to the UNO board

 Maybe, the dw-link probe shield or the auto-reset disabling capacitor is still plugged into the UNO board?
 Remove, and try gain.

 #### Problem: After debugging, the chip is unresponsive, i.e., does not respond anymore to ISP programming or bootloader upload

-There are many possible causes.
+There are many possible causes:

-The DWEN fuse is still programmed, i.e., the MCU is still in debugWIRE mode.
+* The DWEN fuse is still programmed, i.e., the MCU is still in debugWIRE mode.
 In this case, it may help to enter and leave the debugger again, provided that there are not any [problems with the RESET line](#worstcase).
 It may also be helpful to issue the command `monitor dwire -`.

-Another fuse has been programmed by accident.
+* Another fuse has been programmed by accident.
 In particular, there are the `monitor` commands that change the clock source.
 If an external clock or an XTAL has been chosen, then you can recover the chip only by providing such an external clock or XTAL and then use either ISP programming or connect again to dw-link.

 If nothing helps, then [high-voltage programming](#worstcase) might still be a last resort.